2

 “A twister?”
 Terra doubted her ears.
 “Like I thought, you’re a man, aren’t you!”

 “I told you, I’m a woman.
-I can pilot and I’m a woman.”
+I'm a woman and I can pilot.”

 Diode then began to explain.
-“Yesterday, someone was netting apple prawns for marriage throwing around the 60 degree belt, I saw it through the search-view.
+“Yesterday, someone was netting apple prawns for marriage trials around the 60-degree belt.
+I saw it through the search-view.
 They didn’t use the usual tunnel net, but an eight-arm one that unfurled the 16 otters like petals.
-No one would dare throw an eight-arm net like that because it’d usually result in a mess, but that person did it splendidly.
+Usually, no one would dare throwing an eight-arm net like that because it’d result in a mess, but that person did it splendidly.
 That was you, wasn’t it?
 The telop said that it was Terra from the Endeavour clan.”

 Of all things it had to be the net, the reason why Terra got dumped.
 She wanted to run away.